exoriente/nodice/02_04_advancement.md

 ## Rising in level

 Happens whenever the storyteller feels like it.
-He does neet to game an experience point system to make it happen.
+He does need to game an experience point system to make it happen.
 Typically happens as reward after completing one or more adventures.

 ### Increase skills